How To Split Pairs In Blackjack

 Basic Strategy for Splitting When Blackjack Players Should Not Split Hands

-1. Tens
+1. Never Split Tens

 While it’s advisable to split ace, you must never split 10s as it can be counterproductive to your hand.
 A pair of 10s equals a score of 20, which is a strong hand.
 The possibility you’ll have better odds with an extra card after splitting tens is unlikely.

-1. A pair of 4s
+1. Avoid splitting a pair of 4s

 When you have a pair of fours, it is impossible to go over 21 with the next hit.
 The most you can get from receiving an extra two cards is a total value of 19.
 Assuming you still make the decision to split, only three cards from the deck can make your current hand better than the original split pair.